solo-io/gloo/docs/content/guides/integrations/cert_manager/_index.md

 EOF
 ```

-Note that we are specifying the domain to be our [nip.io](https://nip.io/) domain and routing requests for the path that Let's Encrypt expects, `/.well-known/acme-challenge/<TOKEN>` to the correct upstream.
+Note that we are specifying the domain to be our [nip.io](https://nip.io/) domain and routing requests for the path that Let's Encrypt expects, `/.well-known/acme-challenge/<TOKEN>` to the correct Upstream.

 Now that the server can successfully reach the pod, the challenge should be complete, and our `Certificate` will be available for use: